datasciencecampus/statschat-app/README.md

 ## Code state

+> [!WARNING]
-**Please be aware that for development purposes, these experiments use experimental Large Language Models (LLM's) not intended for production.
-They can present inaccurate information, hallucinated statements and offensive text by random chance or through malevolent prompts.**
+> Please be aware that for development purposes, these experiments use
+> experimental Large Language Models (LLM's) not intended for production.
+They
+> can present inaccurate information, hallucinated statements and offensive
+> text by random chance or through malevolent prompts.

+- **Under development** / **Experimental**
-**Tested on OSX only**
+- **Tested on macOS only**

-**Peer-reviewed**
+- **Peer-reviewed**

-**Depends on external API's**
+- **Depends on external API's**

-**Under development**

-**Experimental**

 ## Introduction

 This is an experimental application for semantic search of ONS statistical publications.
-It uses LangChain to implement a fairly simple embedding search and QA information retrieval process.
+It uses LangChain to implement a fairly simple Retriaval Augmented Generation (RAG) using embedding search and QA information retrieval process.

 Upon receiving a query, documents are returned as search results using embedding similarity to score relevance.
-Additionally, the relevant text is passed to a locally-hosted Large language Model (LLM), which is prompted to write an answer to the original question, if it can, using only the information contained within the documents.
+Next, the relevant text is passed to a Large Language
+Model (LLM), which is prompted to write an answer to the original question, if it can, using only the information contained within the documents.

-For this prototype, the program is run entirely locally; relevant web pages are scraped and the data stored in `data/bulletins`, the docstore / embedding store that is created is likewise in local folders and files, and the LLM and all other code is run in memory on your desktop or laptop.
+For this prototype, relevant web pages are scraped and the data stored in `data/bulletins`, the docstore / embedding store that is created is likewise in local folders and files, and the LLM is either run in memory or accessed through VertexAI.

-The search program should be able to run on a system with 16GB of ram.
-The LLM is set up to run on CPU at this research stage.
-Different models from the Hugging Face repository can be specified for the search and QA functions.

 ## Installation